matthw/matthw.github.io/content/posts/2023/grey-cat-the-flag-2023-crackme2/index.md

 # 4. Poor man's ugly emulation

-As i'm not familiar enough with [miasm](https://miasm.re/) or [Triton](https://triton-library.github.io/) to quickly do what i wanted in my limited available i went down the quick and dirty road:
+As i'm not familiar enough with [miasm](https://miasm.re/) or [Triton](https://triton-library.github.io/) to quickly do what i wanted in my limited available time, i went down the quick and dirty road:

 ```python